 Therefore, Mountain Humane’s board of directors committed in its 2017 strategic plan to leverage our “expertise and resources to be a catalyst for the State of Idaho to decrease by 100% the number of healthy, adoptable animals euthanized in shelters by 2025.”
 In other words, our goal is to help make Idaho a no-kill state by 2025.

 The new 30,000 square foot animal adoption and humane education center is a critical tool for achieving this ambitious goal.
 Want to learn more about the facility?
 Click here.

 Free Community Spay/Neuter Clinics

 Since 2006 Mountain Humane has been offering free community spay/neuter services to anyone with a pet in Blaine County.
 Since the start of the free clinics, the stray population coming into Mountain Humane has dropped by half!

 Adoptions have been increasing at a steady rate year after year.
 Not only that – but the number of folks coming into the valley from other counties and states is consistently growing.
 In 2018, 34% of adopters came from outside of Blaine County to adopt from Mountain Humane!

-Kids are the leaders of tomorrow.
-Teaching humane education programs (which include the importance of spaying and neutering pets) is not only fun for the kids – but also sets scene for a more humane future!
+Children are the leaders of tomorrow.
+Teaching humane education programs (which include the importance of spaying and neutering pets) is not only fun for the kids – but also sets the scene for a more humane future!